Photon Tracked Target¶

 You can use the

-GetCameraToTarget() methods (Java and C++ respectively) within the tracked target class to retrieve the yaw, pitch, area, skew, and the camera-to-target transform.
+GetCameraToTarget() methods (Java and C++ respectively) within the tracked target class to retrieve the yaw, pitch, area, skew, target corners, and the camera-to-target transform.

 The units for yaw, pitch, and skew are degrees and use standard computer vision directionality.
 Therefore, a negative yaw means that the recognized target is to the left of the center of the screen, a negative pitch means that the recognized target is below the center of the screen, and skew values are counter-clockwise-positive measured with respect to the horizontal (taking portrait/landscape mode into account).
 Furthermore, area is scaled from 0-100, representing the percentage of the screen taken up by the bounding box.